 A logical data model identifies which attributes are mandatory and which are optional.
 Certain attributes in the reference data are optional.
-For Pathway to state that "This only started to become apparent in about August 1997 when Pathway received test date" is in effect a clear admission of the failure to analyse requirements satisfactorily.
+For Pathway to state that "This only started to become apparent in about August 1997 when Pathway received test data is in effect a clear admission of the failure to analyse requirements satisfactority.

-Contradictory and Micleading Requirements
+Contradictory and Misleading Requirements